youwen5/web/routes/+the-web-is-insane.typ

 #import "./lib/html-shim.typ": *
 #show: html-shim

-= the web is insane
+= hypermedia and the insanity of the web

 Earlier I was setting up Tailwind CSS for this site, one of the few developments out of the hodgepodge of modern web development that doesn't suck.